 The sensitivity of the AQG#B01 is firstly evaluated by statistical time series analysis in comparison with other gravimeters and secondly by direct monitoring of natural gravity changes.
-It was calculated for the first week of December 2019 using 10 minute AQG#B01 data and one-minute iGrav#002 data (Figure 3).
+It was calculated for the first week of December 2019 using 10 min AQG#B01 data and 1 min iGrav#002 data (Fig. 3).
 The first week in December 2019 shows no rainfall and no instrument tests were performed.
-At an integration interval of one hour, the sensitivity of the AQG#B01 reached 10 nm s-2, the iGrav#002 shows a higher sensitivity at short time scale, but both the iGrav#002 and the AQG#B01 reach the same level of sensitivity at 24 hours.
-All three instruments show a slight increase at long time likely due to environmental noise and tides residuals.
+At an integration interval of 1 h, the sensitivity of the AQG#B01 reached 10 nm s^{-2} , the iGrav#002 shows a higher sensitivity at short timescale, but both the iGrav#002 and the AQG#B01 reach the same level of sensitivity at 24 h.
+All three instruments show a slight increase over a long time likely due to environmental noise and tide residuals.